 THE ROOTS CAFÉ SINGER-SONGWRITER SERIES

-Though he is best known as a music critic for the Washington Post, Smithsonian Magazine, Baltimore City Paper, Nashville Scene, Jazz Times, No Depression, Paste and many more, Himes is also a longtime singer-songwriter who has co-written songs with Si Kahn, Fred Koller, Walter Egan, Sonia Rutstein, Billy Kemp, Stephen Wade, Jim Patton, Tony Denikos, Alan MacEwan, Ed Pettersen, Andrew Grimm, Bob Kannenberg and others.
-This month Himes will premiere a new song: “A Thirty Year Old Fool.”
+Though he is best known as a music critic for the Washington Post, Smithsonian Magazine, Baltimore City Paper, Nashville Scene, Jazz Times, No Depression, Paste and many more, Geoffrey Himes is also a longtime singer-songwriter who has co-written songs with Si Kahn, Fred Koller, Walter Egan, Sonia Rutstein, Billy Kemp, Stephen Wade, Jim Patton, Tony Denikos, Alan MacEwan, James Von Lenz, Ed Pettersen, Andrew Grimm, Bob Kannenberg and others.
+He recently formed a new trio, North East Rising Sun, with singer Lea Gilmore and violinist Willem Elsevier.
+This month Himes will premiere a new song: “The Twenty-Fourth of October.”

 AN DIE MUSIK:

 An Die Musik is Baltimore’s finest listening room.
 With 84 armchairs, great acoustics, the city’s best piano and a lobby bar, this performance space above the venerable record store is as intimate as it is inviting.
 The street parking meters are free on Sundays; the venue offers discount coupons for the area’s ethnic restaurants, and the 5 pm start time keeps the afternoon free while allowing a good night's sleep before the work week.
 Here, at last, is a music experience designed for adults.

 UPCOMING SHOWS IN THE ROOTS CAFÉ SINGER-SONGWRITER SERIES

 October 14: Patterson Barrett & Brian Langlinais